edgecomllc/eupf/README.md

 - [x]  Free5gc compatibility
 - [x]  Open5gs compatibility
 - [x]  Integration with Prometheus for exporting PFCP and data plane-level metrics
-- [ ]  Monitoring/Debugging capabilties using tcpdump and cli
+- [ ]  Monitoring/Debugging capabilities using tcpdump and cli

 ### 3GPP specs compatibility
 - [ ]  `FTUP` F-TEID allocation / release in the UP function is supported by the UP function.